 Migrating to other services should be simple.

 Typically, changing web hosting providers is more frequent than the need to change email providers.
 Maybe you need more powerful web hosting technologies.
 Or maybe you’ve got a brand new web site that requires a different type of hosting environment.
 These and other scenarios will likely require you to change web hosting providers.
-If you host your email with a separate provider then changing web hosts don’t affect your email at all.
-No downtime and no hassles in having to transfer email accounts, setup new accounts or backup emails.
+If you host your email with a separate provider then changing web hosts will not affect your email at all.
+No downtime and no hassles in having to transfer email accounts, setup new accounts, or backup emails.

 If you’re currently using your web host’s email services and want to take the step to move your email to another provider, the process is usually quite simple.
-(We want to stress again that there are some web hosting providers that provide solid and dependable email, so you may not need to take the leap, but in most cases, there are significant advantages to having a separate email provider as outlined above.)
+(I want to stress again that there are some web hosting providers that provide solid and dependable email, so you may not need to take the leap, but in most cases, there are significant advantages to having a separate email provider as outlined above.)